-The unidentified 50-year-old showed up to a vaccine appointment in the northern Piedmont region wearing a fake silicone arm in order to try and get the country’s “green pass” without actually getting the shot, reported The Guardian.
+The 50-year-old showed up to a vaccine appointment in the northern Piedmont region wearing a fake silicone arm in order to try and get the country’s “green pass” without actually getting the shot, reported The Guardian.

-Italy’s green pass is a digital COVID certificate that will be required to enter crowded indoor spaces such as theaters, gyms, bars and restaurants.
+Italy’s green pass is a digital COVID certificate that will be required inorder to enter crowded indoor spaces such as theaters, gyms, bars and restaurants.

-After signing a consent form, the man was questioned by a healthcare worker upon touching the fake arm.
+After signing a consent form, the unidentified man was questioned by a healthcare worker upon touching the fake arm.